ahmed4end/cprint/README.md

 TUTORIAL:
 1- replace the module in your working directory.
-2- import the modulle into your script and use it like this:
+2- import the module into your script and use it like this:

 	from cprint import cprint
 	cprint("Message to print!")